Being Vulnerable - Safal Niveshak

 Anyways, after the initial years of big and small struggles in Mumbai, and then after quitting my job, I have seen my life transform over years.
 The struggles, the vulnerability remains, but I see those as important building blocks in my journey of becoming a better human being.

-Seventeen years ago, I believed vulnerability was a liability.
-Now it has moved to the asset side of my life’s balance sheet.
+Earlier, I believed vulnerability was a liability.
+Now, it has moved to the asset side of my life’s balance sheet.

 This very thought of being vulnerable reminds me of the small, beautiful, poem from Erin Hanson, that goes –